Lyon is in the (69) Rhône departement

 Map of Lyon in the Rhône

-Lyon is in the Rhône department of the Rhone-Alpes regionThe river Saône, which joins the Rhône flow through the heart of the city creating almost an island.
+Lyon is in the Rhône department of the Rhone-Alpes regionThe river Saône joins the Rhône in the heart of the city and almost creats an island.
 The Roman ruins and early buildings are to be found on the right bank of the Saone.
 Lugdunum, which was the Roman name for the town began 100 years B.C.
 The rivers providing commercial importance, trade routes to and from the Mediterranean, and also natural defense.

 The fertile valleys of the rivers allowed important crop farming, the surrounding steep hillsides were ideal for wine production, which the Romans introduced.

-The city is of geographical and economical importance, with important infrastructures such as a very modern Metro underground, TGV train lines, international airport and more.
-Many of the traffic jam problems have been resolved with the construction of autoroute by-passes around the city, plus the underground system and new tram way.
+The city is of geographical and economical importance, it is now classed as a Metropole, with important infrastructures such as a very modern Metro underground, TGV train lines, international airport and more.
+Many of the traffic jam problems have been resolved with the construction of autoroute by-passes around the city, plus the underground system and new tramway.